 But I knew that I would never do anything like that.
 Even in just a month, I felt this weird sense (or rather, need) to protect her all the time.
 My protective side had never come out before and now it did, full-fledged.
 Especially when she was around guys who saw her the way I did.

 I'd hustled her out of a shop once when I spotted two guys checking her out, a slow appreciative smile on their faces.
 I resisted the urge to go back and beat them down and stayed with her.
 She had laughed, "Ian what's wrong?"
 I had simply gritted my teeth and walked to the next café.

 But Sophie didn't know how much I liked her.
 Even I was surprised by the intensity of my feelings.
 But I had a feeling she thought that we were 'just friends' and although I really wanted to break that assumption, I was afraid.
 What if she didn't like me that way?
-What if she really did want to be just friends?
 I hated rejection just as much as girls did.

 I actually wanted to ask Jolene what she thought I should do but I knew she was going to crow over me.
 And I liked having my dignity.